AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot.md

 ### Location of log files {#check-log-files-v2}

-You can find the log files for AEM desktop app at the following locations.
+[!DNL Experience Manager] desktop app stores its log files in the following locations depending on the operating system:

+On Windows: `%LocalAppData%\Adobe\AssetsCompanion\Logs`

+On Mac: `~/Library/Logs/Adobe\ Experience\ Manager\ Desktop`

 When uploading many assets, if some files fail to upload, see `backend.log` file to identify the failed uploads.

-* Path on Windows: `%LocalAppData%\Adobe\AssetsCompanion\Logs`

-* Path on Mac: `~/Library/Logs/Adobe\ Experience\ Manager\ Desktop`

 >[!NOTE]
 >
->When working with Adobe Customer Care on a support request/ticket, you may be asked to share the log files to help the Customer Care team understand the issue.
+>When working with Adobe Customer Care on a support request or ticket, you can be asked to share the log files to help the Customer Care team understand the issue.
 Archive the entire `Logs` folder and share it with your Customer Care contact.

 ### Clear cache {#clear-cache-v2}